Notification

 You can apply filters to the following components:

 • Charts.
-For example, you can display a pie chart of new versus returning users in your biggest markets with a filter including Country IN "United States,Canada,Mexico,Japan"
+For example, you can display a pie chart of new versus returning users in your biggest markets with a filter that includes Country IN "United States,Canada,Mexico,Japan".

 • Filter controls.
 For example, you can let your viewers select from a list of best selling products on Quantity Sold Greater than (>) 100.

 • Groups.
-For example, you can group 2 sets of charts and filter on Device Category to show website traffic in one set, and on the other to show mobile traffic.
+For example, you can group two sets of charts and filter on Device Category to show website traffic in one set, and on the other to show mobile traffic.

 • Pages.
 Page-level filters apply to every chart on that page.
 For example, you can dedicate page 1 of your Google Analytics report to mobile app traffic, and page 2 to desktop traffic by filtering on the Device Category dimension.